JonathanC13/Exercise-Routines/server/test-cases.md

         1. status code: 400.
         2. response: **JSON**
             {
-                message: Validation failed for the following fields: Please provide a name!
+                message: Please provide a routine name!
             }
         3. In the cluster 'Exercise-Routines', no created document in the collection 'routines'.

+    *Status*: Pass

-- Test X: Value for key "name" is longer than 50 characters and description is longer than 8000 characters.
+- Test 3: Value for key "name" is longer than 50 characters and description is longer than 500 characters.
+    *Description*:
+        In the request body provide the "name" key and the value is longer than 50 characters.
+        In the request body provide the "description" key and the value is longer than 500 characters.

     *Route params*:
         N/A